 Some or all of the AHP subsidies must be likely to be drawn down or used by the project to procure other financing commitments within 12 months of the date of approval of the application for subsidy funding the project to meet regulatory requirements.
 All funding must be committed 12 months from application approval.
-In addition, it is expected that the property will be purchased and zoning approvals will be obtained within the 12 months.
+In addition, it is expected that the property will be purchased, and zoning approvals will be obtained within the 12 months.

-One additional six month may be granted on a case-by-case exception basis, at the Bank's sole discretion, if in the Bank's judgment, sufficient evidence is provided documenting progress toward project funding and completion.
+A six-month extension may be granted on a case-by-case exception basis, at the Bank's sole discretion, if in the Bank's judgment, sufficient evidence is provided documenting progress toward project funding and completion.

-Accommodations beyond 12/18 months may be granted for a particular circumstance such as extended timeline to resolve a NIMBY ("not in my back yard")/zoning challenge or address an ownership or other issue.
+Extensions beyond 12/18 months may be granted for a particular circumstance such as extended timeline to resolve a NIMBY ("not in my back yard")/zoning challenge, or address an ownership/site control, or individual circumstances which are delaying disbursement of funds; however, the Bank continues to monitor progress toward project completion.